hlissnake/stan/README.md

 #### Page framework

-I copy the same layout pattern from current Stan main site, and using some of the same CSS vars as well.
+I copy the same layout pattern from current **Stan main site**, and using some of the same CSS vars as well.
 Currently only support 720P and 1080P responsive screen size

 ```css